Tiramisu-Compiler/tiramisu/README.md

         https://software.intel.com/mkl

-Tiramisu relies on ISL, Halide and LLVM.
-These packages are supposed to be installed automatically by calling the script `./utils/scripts/install_submodules.sh`.
-If the script fails, you can still install them manually as follows.
+Tiramisu requires the following packages to be installed: ISL, Halide and LLVM.
+The user is supposed to install them by running the script `./utils/scripts/install_submodules.sh`.
+If the script fails, the user can still install them manually as described below.

 ##### Building ISL

-Install the [ISL](http://repo.or.cz/w/isl.git) Library.
-Check the ISL [README](http://repo.or.cz/isl.git/blob/HEAD:/README) for details.
-Make sure that autoconf and libtool are installed on your system before building ISL.

-To install ISL
+Install the [ISL](http://repo.or.cz/w/isl.git) Library as follows

         cd 3rdParty/isl
         git submodule update --init --remote --recursive